A. Griffith, Jr.

 By being visible, Emile promoted Gay civil rights regardless

 of whether he realized.
 Obviously, he was either Gay or bisexual.

-He wasn't at Gay clubs and bars on a "search and find mission".
+He wasn't at Gay clubs and bars on a "search and find mission" for heterosexuals.

 (Well, maybe he was!)
 Emile's simple presence

-spoke volumes for the betterment and understanding of the Gay community.
+at Gay establishments spoke volumes for the betterment, understanding and support of the Gay community!

 The Stonewall is

-where Emile ultimately -- after his repeated requests
+where Emile Griffith ultimately -- after his repeated requests

 a third party faghag -- met successful white commercial